Felix Pedro

-Felice Pedroni (April 16, 1858 – July 22, 1910), known best to Americans by his Hispanicized alias Felix Pedro, was an Italian immigrant whose discovery of gold in Interior Alaska marked the beginning of the 1902 Fairbanks Gold Rush.
+Felice Pedroni (April 16, 1858 – July 22, 1910), commonly known by his Hispanicized alias Felix Pedro, was an Italian immigrant whose discovery of gold in Interior Alaska marked the beginning of the 1902 Fairbanks Gold Rush.

 Early life

-Pedro was born April 16, 1858 to a family of subsistence farmers in the small village of Trignano administrated by Fanano.
+Pedro was born April 16, 1858, to a family of subsistence farmers in the small village of Trignano administrated by Fanano.
 This village is in the Apennine Mountains into the Province of Modena.
 He was the youngest of six brothers.
 Pedroni fled home in 1881 following the death of his father.
 He arrived in New York City and quickly assumed the name Felix Pedro.